 If you’ve been following me for a few months you know I was a bad job seeker.
+If you want to feel like the job search sucks, do all the wrong things.
 I did all the wrong things in my job search.
 One of my favorite posts, because I like the advice, is my What I should have done in the first 30 days post ( I share with you what my strategy/tactics were, and what they should have been).

 Today I’ll go down another path – if your job search sucks, here are some things to consider:

 - Step away and regroup.
 Seriously – go away.
 Or stay away (do a “staycation,” which is a vacation where you don’t go anywhere).
 I had serious issues with what I was doing, and got into a bad rut.
 The best thing I could have done was to walk away.
 Perhaps a camping trip (away from technology), or time with a friend, or something like that.
 If you are in the job search rut I recommend you get out.
 Remember one of the definitions of insanity?
 Doing the same thing over and over, expecting different results…